AllenCellModeling/AllenCellModeling.github.io/_posts/2018-05-03-Fluorescence_Images_without_Fluorescent_Markers.md

 ### Our contributions

 We've trained such models on paired sets of our fluorescent images and the corresponding brightfield images.
-The details of our architecture and approach are described [https://www.biorxiv.org/content/early/2018/03/27/289504](in more detail in this pre-print), but let's take a look at how well structure prediction works, how close we are to being able to acquire fluorescence-like images without fluorescent markers.
+The details of our architecture and approach are described [in more detail in this pre-print](https://www.biorxiv.org/content/early/2018/03/27/289504), but let's take a look at how well structure prediction works, how close we are to being able to acquire fluorescence-like images without fluorescent markers.

 ## Predicting fluorescence images from bright-field images

 ### Getting support packages, the model, and input images

-This notebook runs well on [Google's Colaboratory Environment](https://drive.google.com/file/d/1aXtGzmqXxKTrraVZu0eg7JBf9Zt4iFFE/view?usp=sharing), which gives you access to nice GPUs from your laptop, but we'll need to install some packages and get local copies of the trained model and some input images to test it on.
+This notebook runs well on [Google's Colaboratory Environment](https://drive.google.com/file/d/1aXtGzmqXxKTrraVZu0eg7JBf9Zt4iFFE/view?usp=sharing), which gives you access to nice GPUs from your laptop.
+We've also created a version to run this model across larger sets of images that allows you to [upload your own datasets](https://drive.google.com/file/d/1gIBqWhMCRxfX_NZgy_rAywEMh8QrpHQZ/view?usp=sharing).
+Before we begin in this environment however, we will need to install some packages and get local copies of the trained model and some input images to test it on.

 ```python